GitLab Commit Recap: How to Upgrade Your Development Workflow with Runtime Code Maps

 This is all possible with code maps.
 And by code maps, I mean a visual presentation of code (other than the code as text) that makes a design aspect of the code easier to understand.

 Making code maps is possible with AppMap, a free, open source tool that makes runtime recordings of code.
 AppMap works equally well with large and small projects, web applications, and microservices.
 It captures all the information I described above, and bundles it into a portable JSON format.
-It’s also easy to write programs that process, analyze and display AppMap data.
+It’s also easy to write programs that process, analyze and display AppMap Data.

 Quick sidebar: